sst/sst/www/docs/packages/sst.md

 For example, you can start Next.js while connecting to your SST app using `npx sst bind next dev`.

 :::tip
-To pass in additional options to your command you can wrap it in quotes like so, `npx sst bind "next dev -p 3003"`.
+To pass in additional options to your command you can wrap it in quotes, for example: `npx sst bind "next dev -p 3003"`
 :::

 `sst bind` can be used in several scenarios.